altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide/README.md

   }
   Serial.println("");
   Serial.print("WiFi connected, IP address: "); Serial.println(WiFi.localIP());

-}
+  client.setCallback(callback); // Here we "connect"the callback function to subscribe data receive }

 void loop() {
+  client.loop();

    // Do not modify the delay of 500 ms since it depends on the correct connection. if (!!!client.connected())